-Based on prehistoric art, pottery and other evidence found in caves such as the Cueva de los Musulmanes, the Cueva de Ambrosio, and other sites along the Peninsula, the region was first home to agro-pottery indigenous populations, the Tainos (from the Arawak group).
-In the 16th century the port of the Hicacos Peninsula was used as a dry dock (“varadero” in Spanish) where ships stopped for repairs.
+Based on prehistoric art, pottery and other artifacts found in caves such as the Cueva de los Musulmanes, the Cueva de Ambrosio, and other sites along the Peninsula, the region was first home to an indigenous agro-pottery making people called the Tainos (from the Arawak group).
+In the 16th century the port of the Hicacos Peninsula has been used as a dry dock (“varadero” in Spanish) where ships were stopping for repairs.
 The name VARADERO continued to be used since.
 Also in the late 16th century a salt mine called Salina La Calavera (Skull Salt Works) began its operations and is believed to be one of the first and most important salt extraction works exploited in the New World during the colonization.

 Between the 1960s and 1980s Varadero became an important cultural center where numerous concerts and festivals where held every year.
 But it’s only in the 1990s that the Cuban government decided to really push the tourism industry and started the construction of many new hotels and all-inclusive resorts, mostly 4-star and 5-star properties.

 Visitors now come mainly from Canada, Europe and Latin America.
-The number of U.S. tourists is limited because of U.S. government restrictions making it difficult for U.S. citizens to visit Cuba simply as tourists.
-The relations between Cuba and the United States were reshaped in the early 1960s (in the aftermath of the Cuban Revolution).
-The American trade embargo against Cuba is still in force up until now (2014).
+The number of U.S. tourists is limited because of U.S. government restrictions making it more difficult for U.S. citizens and residents to visit Cuba simply as tourists.
+The relations between Cuba and the United States were reshaped in the early 1960s (in the aftermath of the Cuban Revolution), this is when the American trade embargo against Cuba started.

-Varadero now receives more than 1 million tourists per year, and is the largest tourist destination in Cuba with more than 60 resorts and hotels.
+Varadero receives more than 1 million tourists per year, it's the largest beach-resort in Cuba with more than 60 resorts and hotels.
 If the US embargo and restrictions were to be lifted, predictions are that the number of visitors may easily double.
-In the recent years (especially since 2010) some efforts were made to loosen the embargo and improve the relations between the 2 countries, along with many reforms made by the Cuban government to update Cuba institutions and reshape the way Cuban earn their living and lead a more independent life.
-The investments and efforts made in the 2000s to improve the tourism infrastructures and build so many new hotels (more than they actually need for the present markets!) are signs that Cuba seems to be quickly getting ready to welcome more visitors (US market?, to be followed...)
+In the recent years (especially since 2010) many new reforms were made by the government to update Cuba's institutions and reshape the way Cubans earn a living and lead a more independent life.
+All the efforts and investments made since the early 2000s to improve the tourism infrastructures and build so many new hotels (more than they actually need for the present markets!) are signs that Cuba is getting ready to welcome more visitors and new markets.